locka99/cpp-to-rust-book/features_of_rust/loops.md

 }
 ```

-Rust recommends using this form when an infinite loop is required.
-Note that an infinite loop can still be broken out of using a `break` statement.
+Rust recommends using this form when an infinite loop is required to assist with code generation.
+Note that an
+infinite loop can still be broken out of using a `break` statement.

 ### While Loop